shldigital/promprint-records/README.md

 Promprint will explore rejects of legal deposit in 19th-century UK libraries.
 The database enables this by storing and comparing separate tables of data:

-1) A reference table containing the title, author and date of all publications listed in the registers of the Stationer's Hall under the copyright act, for a set of dates that is the subject of this research project
+1) A reference table containing the title, creator and date of all publications listed in the registers of the Stationer's Hall under the copyright act, for a set of dates that is the subject of this research project

 2) A table for each of the UK legal deposit libraries, containing all publications (and associated metadata) received by those libraries during the years covered by the registers of the Stationer's Hall